Hua Yue Xin Yi Liu He Ba Fa or Water Boxing

 In 1928 Wu began to teach the arts himself at Shanghai’s South Senior High School.
 Next he taught at ShuWei Public School.
 In 1932 he was employed as martial arts director to teach at theYMCA of the Ba Xian Bridge District

 In 1936 Wu took the position of provost at the famous National Martial Arts Association in Nanjing.
-During the Japanese invasion he moved to KunMing and then GuiLing.
-At this point he was invited to Viet Nam to show Chinese Martial Arts in Hanoi.
+During the Japanese invasion he moved to KunMing then GuiLing.
+At this point he was invited to Viet Nam to represent Chinese Martial Arts in Hanoi.

 三盤十二勢 Sān Pán Shí Èr Shì – 3 Levels 12 Powers